 She had three releases in 2017.
 Handwritten, a 22-minute recording of her grandparents' historical-fiction World War II love story, was released in February.
 The following month presented Purity, a 12-song collection with a pop-classical influence.
 In October, she released Impossible Things, ten original spoken-word children's stories and poems.

 In April 2019, she released Simplicity, a 20-song pop collection.
 By December 2019, she gave the world Curiouser and Curiouser, seven original spoken-word children's short stories.
 In March 2020, she released Hoops Time, a 14-minute inspirational basketball story inspired by her father.
 By December 2020, she finished Entirely Bonkers, seven original spoken-word children's short stories.
 In March 2022, she launched Fate, 17 original pop songs.
+By May 2023, she presented The Great Puzzle, eight original spoken-word children's short stories.
+In November 2023, she released Holiday Muchness, two original Christmas songs.

 She also launched Pen Jen's Inkwell Podcast, featuring the children's music and spoken-word stories from her Apple Music releases.
 Her blog Pen Jen's Inkwell features her latest children's short stories and poems.